What is the Seattle Children’s Athletic Training Program?

 - Taping, weight training programs and review of medical releases

 - Conditioning and flexibility training suggestions

 - Sport-specific training and conditioning programs

 All of Seattle Children’s athletic trainers:

 - Hold degrees from accredited programs, have passed the board of certification exam for athletic trainers and have expertise working with young athletes.
 Learn more about athletic trainer certification and training.

 - Design programs to meet the unique needs of young athletes.
 We recommend age-appropriate training, teach proper technique and use clear, understandable language to educate children about sports and related health issues.

 - Are part of the Seattle Sports Concussion Program.
 We determine whether an athlete has a concussion and when they can safely return to play.

 - Work to protect the best interest of the children they serve.
-Serving as liaisons between student-athletes and their coaches, athletic trainers help ensure that the athletes' health comes first.
+Serving as liaisons between student-athletes, parents and their coaches, athletic trainers help ensure that the athletes' health comes first.

 - Evaluate and care for injuries on site, provide information about at-home care, refer athletes and parents for additional care and follow up to check that athletes are recovering well.